ubrix/activemq-nagios-plugin/README.md

 ## Checks

-This Plugin currently support 4 different checks listed below.
+This Plugin currently support the checks listed below.
 All checks return UNKNOWN if the broker isn't reachable on the network.

 #### queuesize